Other Places to Visit

 Buy insulated cooking equipment when possible since insulation keeps more heat in the equipment instead of the room.

-Check out the "Flex Your Power" website at:
+Check out the "The Energy Star" website at: